EDavyt/EDavyt/README.md

 - 👋 Hi, I’m @EDavyt
-- 👀 I’m interested in Functional testing and learingon more about web developement!
+- 👀 I’m interested in Functional testing and learing more about web developement!
 - 🌱 I’m currently learning Functional testing and Agile metodologies of working
 - 💞️ I’m looking to collaborate on nothing for the time being
 - 📫 How to reach me Inbox!